-All sources used for a project are found on the Works Cited list, which is generally the last item in a project.
+All sources used for a project are found on the MLA format Works Cited page, which is generally the last item in a project.

 Author's Last name, First name.
 "Title of Source."
 Title of Container, other contributors, version, numbers, publisher, publication date, location.

-Don’t forget, BibMe’s MLA citation generator is an MLA formatter that helps you create your citations quickly and easily!
+Don't forget, our BibMe MLA citation generator is an MLA formatter that helps you create your citations quickly and easily!

-The author is generally the first item in a citation (unless the source does not have an author).
-The author’s name is followed by a period.
+The author's name is generally the first item in a citation (unless the source does not have an author).
+The author's name is followed by a period.